1. Write about what you know

 2. Think carefully about a blog name

-If you don't it could restrict you, but alternatively it can also show your niche.
+If you don't it could restrict you, but alternatively, it can also show your niche.
 Write down the topics you will be writing about and brainstorm ideas related to this.
-Also consider the audience you are writing for and what you think will appeal to them.
+Also, consider the audience you are writing for and what you think will appeal to them.

 If you want to monetise your blog at any time I would recommend buying a domain name, it also adds a professional touch to your blog.
 Once you have thought of a blog name, check the availability of the domain name on a site such as Go Daddy.
+If you have a free Wordpress site you may want to go self-hosted to have complete control over the site and to monetise it.

 If I was starting this blog again I would pick a shorter name as it's too long to put into a search bar and jewellery is spelt differently in the US than the UK.
 I think the diary part of the name does imply it's a lifestyle blog, which is good as it is!